-- Symptoms to look for include, but are not limited to: fever, cough, any shortness of breath, sore throat, runny nose, nasal congestion, headache, hoarse voice, difficulty swallowing, new smell or taste disorder, nausea, vomiting, diarrhea, rash, abdominal pain, chills and a general feeling of being unwell. (refer to the Ontario daily active screening tool (https://covid-19.ontario.ca/school-screening/) - If a staff member calls in ill, every effort will be made to call in a supply staff.
-If we are unable to find a supply, Playschool will be cancelled on that day.
+- Symptoms to look for include, but are not limited to: fever, cough, any shortness of breath, sore throat, runny nose, nasal congestion, headache, hoarse voice, difficulty swallowing, new smell or taste disorder, nausea, vomiting, diarrhea, rash, abdominal pain, chills and a general feeling of being unwell. (refer to the daily active screening tool COVID-19 school screening (ontario.ca) - If a staff member calls in ill, every effort will be made to call in a supply staff.
+If we are unable to find a supply for that day, there will be no care provided for that specific group.
+Parents/guardians will be notified before 1:30pm the day of or earlier, if possible.